 At the May 10 board meeting, the Board of Trustees voted to lift the proclamation of a state of emergency effective May 29.
 As a result, only courses with regular (i.e. non-emergency) Distance Education Addenda may be offered online beginning with the summer 2022 term.
 Should conditions change, the Board of Trustees has the option to declare a new state of emergency.

-Summer 2022 department staffing levels and telecommuting related
+Department staffing levels and telecommuting

 Managers must determine appropriate staffing levels needed to provide support to the college community.

 All classified and management employees will be required to have some portion of their weekly assignment onsite.
 Supervisors should schedule staff to maintain appropriate service levels.
 Managers may schedule classified professionals on a rotational or shift basis.
 Staffing decisions must be fair and consistent within the department (i.e. One staff member shouldn’t be required to cover a disproportionate number of days than any other).
 Component vice presidents will be available to confer with managers as needed.